You’ve seen the commercials but is Chase Ink really as good as they say? Here’s what you need to know…

 Chase gives you a ton of benefits that you’re not likely to see on other business cards.

-On the no annual fee version (Chase Ink Cash) you get the following benefits for free:
+On the no-annual-fee version (Chase Ink Cash) you get the following benefits for free:

-- Extended Warranty: Ever have a computer breakdown right after the warranty is up?
+- Extended Warranty: Ever have a computer break down right after the warranty is up?
 For all eligible purchases with an original manufacturer’s warranty of three years or less, coverage will automatically be extended up to one full additional year absolutely free.

-- Up to $500,000 Travel Accident Insurance: Coverage for accidental death or dismemberment during eligible common-carrier travel that is paid for using your credit card.
+- Up to $500,000 in Travel Accident Insurance: Coverage for accidental death or dismemberment during eligible common-carrier travel that is paid for using your credit card.

 - Auto Rental Collision Damage Waiver: Coverage up to the actual value of most rental cars due to collision or theft.

-- Premium Customer Service: Chase’s dedicated, top tier customer service 24/7.
+- Premium Customer Service: Chase’s dedicated, top-tier customer service 24/7.

 For the annual fee versions (the Chase Ink Bold and Ink Plus card) you get all of the above benefits PLUS the following:

 - Option of Transferring Points To Partner Airlines/Hotels: I cannot stress enough how valuable this is.
-If you have the Bold card for example, then you can transfer your reward points to partner frequent flier mileage and hotel loyalty programs on a 1 for 1 conversion (example: 1,000 points = 1,000 United MileagePlus frequent flier miles).
-Since airline miles can often be worth more than 1 cent each, you can get a lot of value out of your Ink Bold/Plus points when you use them this way!
+If you have the Bold card for example, then you can transfer your reward points to partner frequent flier mileage and hotel loyalty programs on a 1-for-1 conversion (example: 1,000 points = 1,000 United MileagePlus frequent flier miles).
+Since airline miles can often be worth more than 1 cent each, you can get a lot of value out of your Ink Bold/Plus points when you use them this way.
 The partner airlines/hotel programs are:

 - Price Protection: Ever buy something only to see it go on sale afterward?
 If this occurs within 60 days on an eligible purchase, this credit card will reimburse you for the difference.

 - Airport Lounge Access: You get free membership in Lounge Club.
 That entitles you to two free visits annually ($54 value).
 Visits beyond that number are just $27 each with your membership.
-Over 350 airport lounges in 100+ countries participate.
+More than 350 airport lounges in 100+ countries participate.
 If you’re not familiar with Lounge Club, it’s basically the credit card version of Priority Pass Select (owned by the same folks).
 The biggest difference I have seen is that Lounge Club doesn’t include United Club, while Priority Pass Select does.
 Due to United’s arrangement with Priority Pass, there are no longer any credit cards which offer Priority Pass Select.